Video Quality of Experience

 Video Quality of Experience Score

-Since 2010, Sandvine has provided CSPs with insight into video QoE that meets all of the requirements to measure quality from the perspective of the end viewer.
+This paper highlights how Sandvine provides CSPs with insight into video QoE that meets all of the requirements to measure quality from the perspective of the end viewer.